 I have a next door neighbor that I absolutely love!
 I used to watch her daughter after school and she has helped me out when I've had my husband out of state or driven one of my kids home when they got sick at school and we weren't able to be reached.
 She's super cool. … Continue reading For My Fun Neighbors

+Here we go again!
+It's time for my Halloween tutorials!
 I'm always working on our Halloween display.
 This year I decided I needed jellyfish!
 I love spooky stuff but the creepy, gory, sicko type stuff just doesn't light my fire.
 However, glowing awesome jellyfish sounded way too cool to pass up!
-I got this idea several months ago and ordered what I needed in September. … Continue reading Glowing Jellyfish: Outdoor Halloween
+I got this idea … Continue reading Glowing Jellyfish: Outdoor Halloween

 I would bet that most gardeners have a list of a few things that they do, out of habit, that are counterproductive.
 For me it's gardening without gloves or long sleeves.
 I almost never wear gloves or long sleeves.
 I love to work the soil with my hands, I weed bare handed and I harvest … Continue reading Curing An Extra Itchy Case Of The Gardening Stupids